 Safe for adults and kittens over 3 months

 Not all cats love the taste

-Cat toothpastes can be brushless but most recommend you use them with a finger brush or toothbrush and many package their toothpaste with one or both brushes.
-Nylabone Advanced Oral Care Cat Dental Kit comes with both types of brushes and a toothpaste with a blend of ingredients, Denta-C, that, according to their website, is “scientifically proven to reduce plaque that harbors bacteria.”
-Although the ingredients that make up Denta-C are considered proprietary, the ingredients on the label are transparent and include safe compounds typically found in other cat toothpaste formulas including those that remineralize tooth enamel with calcium, magnesium and phosphates.
+Cat toothpaste can be brushless but most recommend you use them with a finger brush or toothbrush, and many manufacturers package their toothpaste with one or both types of brushes.
+Nylabone Advanced Oral Care Cat Dental Kit comes with both types of brushes and the toothpaste is made with a blend of ingredients, Denta-C, that, according to their website, is “scientifically proven to reduce plaque that harbors bacteria.”
+Although the ingredients that make up Denta-C are considered proprietary, the ingredients on the label are transparent and include safe compounds typically found in other cat toothpaste formulas including those that remineralize tooth enamel with calcium, magnesium, and phosphates.
 The abrasive ingredient is silica, commonly used in human toothpaste.

 Only two healthy ingredients and no added sugar